StarkitRobots/model_learning/Readme.md

 Immediate TODO
 --------------
-- Implement ArucoModels (and add them to specific locations)
+- Implement ArucoCube (map of faces) and ArucoCubeCollection
 - Implement Priors class and CompositePriors
 - Implement shortcut names (at least "all" and for compositeModels)